UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 It is recommended to start by the first example below which runs in simulation only (without the need to be connected to a real robot) before attempting to connect to actual hardware.

-Once ready to use CORC with your actual hardware, you will need to 1) prepare a CAN interface (either via a [USB-CAN interface](doc/2.Hardware/USBCANadapters.md) if running on a laptop/desktop or CAN cape [if using a BeagleBone](../2.Hardware/BBUse.md) 2) get access to your device internal CAN bus and replace its existing controller.
-See [here](../2.Hardware/ModifyingDevice.md) for some more information.
+Once ready to use CORC with your actual hardware, you will need to 1) prepare a CAN interface (either via a [USB-CAN interface](doc/2.Hardware/USBCANadapters.md) if running on a laptop/desktop or CAN cape [if using a BeagleBone](../2.Hardware/BBUse.md)) and 2) get access to your device internal CAN bus and replace its existing controller (see [here](../2.Hardware/ModifyingDevice.md) for some more information).

 # First Example: Basic Simulation - Exoskeleton